Innovative Global Program

 Japanese companies and society after graduation.

-The courses Japanese I, Japanese II and Japanese III assist Japanese language acquisition for non-native speakers of Japanese.
+The subjects Japanese I, Japanese II and Japanese III assist Japanese language acquisition for non-native speakers of Japanese.

 As the IGP conducts all classes in English, Japanese language skills are not necessarily required for study purposes, but these classes aim to support everyday life in Japan for international students and assist them in playing an active role in Japanese companies and society after graduation.